helensz98/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?

   Take selfie

 * What is a good environment for X?

   Settings with ample light.

 * What is a bad environment for X?

   Settings with dim light.

 * When will X break?

   To be physically broken, you need to drop it on the ground or stamp on it.

-  It also breaks when the change from no smile to smile happen to fast, for example, when users intentionally switch between smile and poker face several times in a row without giving the pi a break to catch up.
+  It also breaks when the change from no smile to smile happen to fast, for example, when users switch between smile and poker face several times in a row without giving the pi a break to catch up.
+This may happen when X misclassifies.

 * When it breaks how will X break?

   The system will froze.

 * What are other properties/behaviors of X?

   It might define smile differently than users do.
 Don't blame it if it tells you to smile when you are smiling.

   It prefers daylight.

 * How does X feel?

-  I don't know how it feels but I'd be scared if it does feel something when I'm using it (jk) It's light in weight.
+  I don't know how it feels but I'd be scared if it does feel something when I'm using it (jk)

+  It's light in weight.

 **Include a short video demonstrating the answers to these questions.**